-Being employed as an academic, some proportion of my projects are research related.
-My research projects can be grouped into two broad categories.
+My academic research can be grouped into two broad categories.
 First, as a cognitive scientist, I am interested in how people acquire new knowledge and reason about the world; and as a mathematical psychologist my approach to studying this is to employ a mix of computational modelling and experimental work.
 The second broad topic I write about is methodological.
 What is the relationship between scientific and statistical inferences?
 How should researchers choose between competing theoretical models?
 I spend quite a lot of my time thinking about these questions.
-A few recent papers that I really like:
+Some recent papers that I really like:

 - Navarro, D. J. (2019).
 Between the devil and the deep blue sea: Tensions between scientific judgement and statistical model selection.
 Computational Brain and Behavior, 2, 28-34